Forbes Field: Closing and demolition

-Home plate of Forbes Field, currently located in Posvar Hall at the University of Pittsburgh.
+Home plate of Forbes Field, located in Posvar Hall at the University of Pittsburgh.

 Though Forbes Field was praised upon its opening, it began to show its age after 60 years of use.
 The park was the second oldest baseball field in the league at the time – only Shibe Park in Philadelphia was older (it was replaced in 1971 by Veterans Stadium).
 The location of the park, which initially was criticized for not being developed, grew into a "bustling business district" which led to a lack of parking space.
 One sportswriter wrote that The House of Thrills had become "as joyless as a prison exercise yard".

 Following a plan to expand their adjacent campus, the University of Pittsburgh purchased Forbes Field in 1958, with an agreement to lease the stadium to the Pirates until a replacement could be built.
 A proposal for a new sports stadium in Pittsburgh was first made in 1948, but plans did not attract much attention until the late 1950s.
 Construction began on Three Rivers Stadium on April 25, 1968.

 The Pittsburgh Pirates and the Chicago Cubs played a double-header on June 28, 1970.
 Pittsburgh won the first game 3–2.
 In the later game Al Oliver hit the last home run in the park, and Matty Alou drove in two runs as the Pirates closed the 62-year-old stadium with a 4–1 victory.
 The 40,918 spectators in attendance stood and cheered as Dave Giusti retired Willie Smith for the final out (recorded by Bill Mazeroski) at the stadium.
 Pirates Hall of Famer Roberto Clemente played 15 seasons at Forbes Field.
 He was emotional during the last game saying, "I spent half my life there."
 After the game, home plate was dug up and taken by helicopter to Three Rivers Stadium to be installed in the artificial turf.

 A community group attempted to rescue the structure from demolition, proposing such things as a stage, apartments and a farmers market for the site and comparing it to the Eiffel Tower in significance.

 The abandoned structure suffered two separate fires that damaged the park, on December 24, 1970, and July 17, 1971.
 Eleven days after the second fire, demolition began, and the site was cleared for use by the University of Pittsburgh.